oracle-quickstart/oci-nginx/modules/compute-instance/README.md

 Argument | Description
 --- | ---
-compartment_ocid | Unique identifier (OCID) of the compartment in which the VCN is created instance_display_name | Display name of the compute instance extended_metadata | Additional metadata key/value pairs provided by the user ipxe_script | The iPXE script which initiates the boot process on the compute instance
+compartment_id | Unique identifier (OCID) of the compartment in which the VCN is created instance_display_name | Display name of the compute instance extended_metadata | Additional metadata key/value pairs provided by the user ipxe_script | The iPXE script which initiates the boot process on the compute instance